 - Retention and/or recruitment payments through the Physician Services Master Agreement

 - Increasing efforts to educate medical students and residents in rural communities

-- Competitively compensating doctors who teach outside of urban centres, and
+- Competitively compensating doctors who teach outside of urban centres

 - Enhancing the province's locum program

 Although compensation is an important aspect of recruitment to rural areas, it isn't the only factor.
-In a 2012 Doctors Nova Scotia membership survey, 92% of physicians who responded identified work/life balance as important to being able to attract and retain physicians.
+In a 2012 survey of Doctors Nova Scotia members, 92% of physician respondents identified work/life balance as important to being able to attract and retain physicians.